 The total amount of the mortgage that is currently outstanding, inclusive of any repayable interest.
 As you continue to make repayments, your mortgage balance will get smaller and, as long as you keep up these repayments, your mortgage will be repaid at the end of the term.

 Please note, if you wish to redeem your mortgage in full, the payment required may differ from this so you should contact us and we will send you a redemption statement with an exact figure.

 This is a figure which all lenders must quote when referring to mortgages and is intended to help customers compare the overall cost of different mortgages.

-This varies between different mortgage deals so you should check the individual mortgage details to find out what the allowance is.
+The overpayment allowance is the amount you are allowed to pay off your mortgage (or overpay) in each 12 month period, without incurring any Early Repayment Charges.
+This varies between different mortgage deals so you should check the individual details of our mortgage deals to find out what the allowance is.